mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 Then we have defined the flow of interaction between the participants using 2 methods:
 - `go_to`
 - `return_to`

-These two methods defines the direction of the activity.
+These two methods define the direction of the activity.
 In our example
 ```python
 first.go_to(second, "Do something sketchy")
 second.return_to(first, "A result")
 ```
-method `go_to` is used to indicate that the participant `"First"` interacts somehow with `"Second"`, and the flow now is under control of the participant `"Second"` In turn, the `return_to` used to return the control back to the first participant.
+method `go_to` is used to indicate that the participant `"First"` interacts somehow with `"Second"`, and the flow now is under control of the participant `"Second"`.
+In turn, the `return_to` used to return the control back to the first participant.

 ### Auto-activation